 I’ve got that information about the four other Michelin-starred restaurants in Leeds from a fairly comprehensive article published on the Yorkshire Post website in about 2019: https://www.yorkshirepost.co.uk/heritage-and-retro/heritage/yorkshires-michelin-stars-history-1748997.

-That article, in turn, seems to have sourced its information about Michelin-starred restaurants in Leeds from a PDF floating about the internet, which lists the years each restaurant in the UK held its stars for: https://www.four-magazine.com/files/images/articles/3301/gb-i-1974-2016-star-history.pdf.
+That article, in turn, seems to have sourced its information about Michelin-starred restaurants in Leeds from a PDF floating about the internet, which lists the years each restaurant in the UK held its stars for.
+(That list has since disappeared, but was previously available at https://www.four-magazine.com/files/images/articles/3301/gb-i-1974-2016-star-history.pdf)

 The creators of that pdf don’t say where they’ve sourced their information – but, given it’s comprehensive nature, I can only assume they’ve been able to consult the original Michelin guides published each year.
 I’ve not been able to do that as I cannot find a library in Leeds that has a full sequence of them.